Kizaki

 • keys are platform or CI credentials for working with Kizaki itself

-• keep scopes narrow and named after real capabilities
+• Keep scopes narrow and named after real capabilities

-• treat admin-style keys as exceptional
+• Treat admin-style keys as exceptional

-• rotate keys with a grace window when integrations cannot switch instantly
+• Rotate keys with a grace window when integrations cannot switch instantly

-• manage customer-facing keys through your own exposed functions
+• Manage customer-facing keys through exposed functions

 Related docs: